zzuliys/daiyin/README_K4A.md

 ## Installation

-To use the SDK, please refer to the installation instructions in [usage](docs/usage.md)
+To use the OrbbecSDK-K4A-Wrapper, please refer to the installation instructions in [usage](docs/usage.md)

 ## Documentation